-29. Acquisition of subsidiary
+28. Acquisition of subsidiary

 On 2 October 2023, Burberry Italy S.R.L., Burberry's wholly-owned subsidiary, acquired a 100% shareholding in Burberry Tecnica, S.R.L., from Italian technical outerwear supplier, Pattern SpA, a company incorporated in Italy, for total cash consideration of £19 million.
-Consideration for this acquisition did not includes any contingent or deferred consideration.
+As a result of the acquisition, net assets of £3 million were acquired and goodwill of £16 million was recognised.
+There were no adjustments to the acquisition accounting in the 52 weeks to 29 March 2025.